TULiberalArts/History/pages/student-life.md

 <details>
   <summary><strong>Thomas J. Davis Endowed Fellowship in Diplomacy and Foreign Relations</strong></summary>
 <p>This fellowship is made possible by the generosity of Todd Davis, who received his Ph.D. in History from Temple in 2002 and served as the first graduate assistant for development for the Center for the Study of Diplomacy (CENFAD).
 Todd named the fellowship after his father, a decorated first lieutenant in the U.S. Army who was killed in action during the Vietnam War.
 Responsibilities will be dedicated to advancing the Center for the Study of Force and Diplomacy.
-In this capacity, your assignment will be primarily to assist, through research and writing, applications for external grants to support CENFAD’s projects.
-You will also be expected to assist in the publication of CENFAD’s newsletter, Strategic Visions, help publicize lectures and symposia, administrate CENFAD’s website, coordinate CENFAD colloquia and other events, and contribute in parallel ways.
+In this capacity, you will also be expected to assist in the publication of CENFAD’s newsletter, Strategic Visions, help publicize lectures and symposia, administer CENFAD’s website, coordinate CENFAD colloquia and other events, and contribute in parallel ways.
 As is the case with a conventional assistantship, you will not be expected to work more than 20 hours per week.
-The fellowship Includes a stipend — amount changes each year.</p>
+The fellowship includes a stipend — at least $2,000.
+Students should apply to Dr. Alan McPherson by December 15 for a fellowship for the next academic year.
+Please include an updated CV, a letter of recommendation from anybody that may attest to your relevant abilities and qualifications, and a 1-2 page statement on your abilities to successfully serve in this role.</p>
 </details>

 <details>
   <summary><strong>Sergeant Major William F. Berger Prize Endowed Fellowship for War and Society</strong></summary>
-<p>This fellowship is made possible by the generosity of Joseph Eble, who received his M.A. in History from Temple in 1997.
-Joe previously earned a graduate degree from the U.S. Naval War College in National Security and Strategic Studies and served in the U.S. Navy for 21 years before retiring as a commander.
-He named the fellowship after his father-in-law, a decorated sergeant major in the U.S. Army who fought in both World War II and Vietnam.
-Responsibilities will be dedicated to advancing the History Department’s concentration in War and Society, a vital dimension of the Center for the Study of Force and Diplomacy (CENFAD).
-You will fulfill this responsibility primarily as a teaching assistant in the introductory course in War and Society, History C063.
-You will also have the opportunity to contribute to the development of a more extensive curriculum in War and Society.
-As is the case with a conventional assistantship, you will not be expected to work more than 20 hours per week.
-The prize includes a stipend.</p>
+<p>Responsibilities will be dedicated to advancing the History Department’s concentration in War, Empire, and Society, primarily as a teaching assistant in the course War and Peace, if it is being offered.
+As is the case with a conventional assistantship, awardees will not be expected to work more than 20 hours per week.
+The prize includes a stipend of at least $2,000.
+Continuing students apply to the Director of Graduate Studies by December 15 for a fellowship for the next academic year.
+Please include an updated CV, a letter of recommendation from anybody that may attest to your relevant abilities and qualifications, and a 1-2 page statement on your abilities to successfully serve in this role.</p>
 </details>

 <details>